 Total knee replacement

-This is the most common kind of knee surgery for arthritis.
+When other treatments cannot alleviate the pain, total knee replacement is the most common kind of knee surgery for arthritis.
 The operation involves replacing the whole joint.
-Surgeons only undertake total knee replacement surgery as a last resort, often when the joint is irreparable, the damage interferes with everyday life, and other treatments do not alleviate the pain.
+Surgeons only undertake total knee replacement surgery as a last resort, often when the joint is irreparable, the damage and reduced mobility interferes with everyday life.

-During the procedure, a surgeon will remove the joint and replace it with one made from metal, ceramic, or plastic.
+During the procedure, a surgeon will remove the joint and replace it with one typically made from Oxinium oxidized zirconium a metal alloy with a surface of zirconia ceramic for the weight bearing surface.

 Arthroscopy is a minimally invasive surgery that involves making a small cut in the skin over the knee, inserting a small light, and using small instruments to diagnose and treat knee problems, including: